sm55555/WebtoB/README.md

 ## How to control webtob

-If you are using cmd, you should turn it on an administrator cmd
+If you are using normal cmd, you should turn it on an administrator cmd

 Turn on cmd and change directory webtob config folder